willielaredo/dsa-archive/nam/v001_n003_1973_January/economic-programs-of-nam.md

 In particular, we suggest at this time a national N.A.M. campaign to attack the channelling of jobs in particular target industries or companies.
 Where possible, we urge that AT&T be this target for all N.A.M. chapters.
 The Bell telephone system has 62 job classifications, every one of which is sex typed, and has come under considerable attack for its sex and race discrimination.
 (7% of all EEOC complaints received are against Ma Bell.)
 The jobs are, or course, the low paid ones, and they reflect women's role in society at large.
 Such a campaign could go along the following lines: N.A.M. groups would approach rank and file telephone groups, male as well as female, but especially operators and working women who would like to apply for jobs in the telephone crafts, or want to support such a campaign.
 At the same time we would approach women's liberation groups and the considerable number of women's liberationists not now in groups to join us.

 Women, in numbers as substantial as possible, would go into the employment office and apply for craft jobs, while a demonstration such as a picket line would be held outside the employment office.
 If this were not successful other direct mass actions such as sit-ins are possible.
-Where there is generalized rank and file support, the unions could be asked to support such a campaign––and if they did not, demonstrations could be held against them for not fighting for the need of their ranks.
+Where there is generalized rank and file support, the unions could be asked to support such a campaign—and if they did not, demonstrations could be held against them for not fighting for the need of their ranks.

 We can also link such a campaign to other portions of our new economic policy: program, such as campaigns against rate increases by AT&T, where there is already substantial interest and where a public service commission rules on increases.